noahehall/boat/src/captain/nirvai/captain/operator/readme.rst

 About
 -----
-- operator installers & scripts
+- operator transports and workflows